sandboxie-plus/Sandboxie/CONTRIBUTING.md

 ## How to help with Sandboxie issues?

 We encourage the developers and community to conduct research, report issues, and suggest improvements on this code base.
-However, please do not report security vulnerabilities in public GitHub comments.
-This repository has a [SECURITY.md](./SECURITY.md) file with instructions on responsibly reporting security vulnerabilities.
+However, please do not report security vulnerabilities in public comments.
+A [SECURITY.md](./SECURITY.md) file is available with instructions on responsibly reporting security vulnerabilities.

 You may also want to follow the following topics: